 - Inbound Cross Dock (IXD) centers receive and consolidate products from vendors and then ship these products to other fulfillment centers within the Amazon network.

 - Customer returns centers process all Amazon customer returns.

 - Specialty sites fulfill specialty items sold by Amazon such as text books, jewelry, clothing and shoes.

-- Amazon Fresh and Pantry sites service home delivery of Dry grocery, Perishables and Frozen merchandise.
+- Amazon Fresh facilities service Perishables and Frozen merchandise.

-- Prime Now Hubs and Flex Hubs are smaller facilities that stock a limited line of products that are in high demand such that customer orders in highly population urban centers can be delivered within 1 - 2 hours of order placement.
+- Prime Now Hubs are smaller facilities that stock a limited line of products that are in high demand such that customer orders in high population metropolitan cities can be delivered within 1 - 2 hours of order placement.

 - Fulfillment centers that have been closed or converted include:

-- McDonough, Georgia.
+- McDonough, Georgia (ATL1).
 Originally opened as the company's 5th fulfillment center in October, 1999.
 This 800,000 sq. ft. fulfillment center employed 450 associates and was closed in 2001 after business slumped and cutbacks were necessary.

-- Red Rock, Nevada: Originally opened in January, 1999.
+- Red Rock, Nevada (RNO2): Originally opened in January, 1999.
 This 322,560 sq. ft. fulfillment center was closed in March, 2009 as part of the closure of 3 fulfillment centers when the company transferred volumes to other facilities to streamline operations.

-- Chambersburg, Pennsylvania: This 420,000 sq. ft. fulfillment center was closed in March, 2009 as part of the closure of 3 facilities when the company transferred volumes to other fulfillment centers to streamline operations.
+- Chambersburg, Pennsylvania (PHL2): This 420,000 sq. ft. non-sortable fulfillment center was closed in March, 2009 as part of the closure of 3 facilities when the company transferred volumes to other fulfillment centers to streamline operations.

 Discussion on the Amazon North American Fulfillment Network: